 My Favorite Tool in my Emergency Migraine Kit

-I just want to say “thank you” to the Association of Migraine Disorders and Avulux® for giving me the opportunity to review these stylish migraine glasses.
-I am very honored you both considered me for this opportunity and my eyes and my weird brain are very grateful!
-A fews years later and they are still my go-to glasses when I am experiencing a migraine attack or light sensitivity.
-Even more importantly, I use them to avoid a migraine attack altogether when doing something I know will trigger an attack.
+I just want to say “thank you” to the Association of Migraine Disorders and Avulux® for giving me the opportunity to review these glasses back in 2019.
+I am very honored you both considered me, and my eyes and my weird brain are very grateful!
+Over six years later and they are still my go-to…and Noah’s now too.
+I use them to avoid a migraine attack altogether when doing something I know will trigger one, and I reach for them the second symptoms start.
+Some things never change.

 To get your own pair(s) of Avulux® glasses, go to the link below, it already has the $25 ACHYSMILE code you will see once you checkout: https://avulux.com/discount/ACHYSMILE?ref=achysmile